What is TTD?

 If you work more than one job, ask that all income be added together to calculate your average monthly wage.

-If you elected to declare tips for income tax and workers’ compensation, your tips should be added into your average monthly wage base.
+If you elected to declare tips for income tax and workers’ compensation, your tips should be added to your average monthly wage base.

 If your average monthly wage is calculated incorrectly, appeal it.
 You may ask for a recalculation.